 The Emergency Heating Repair Program (EHRP) provides for the repair or replacement of a home's primary heating system.

-Foreclosure Prevention and Housing Counseling Centers
+Housing Counseling Centers

 Housing Counseling Centers provide counseling to help Chicago residents purchase homes and reduce the number of properties that are lost as a result of foreclosure.